 - “In him was life, and that life was the light of men” (John 1:4)

 The light which transforms our lives is the new light that is in Jesus Christ.
-It draws us too Him and although it may not immediately change our present situation it can transform us within our situation, which in itself will bring change.
+It draws us to Him and although it may not immediately change our present situation it can transform us within our situation, which in itself will bring change.

 This light and life is associated with another word – love.
-They come from the God Almighty who is described to us by John as love.
+They come from the God almighty who is described to us by John as love.
 The three belong together – love, light and life.
 It is this trinity that God wishes to impart into our lives and situations.

 Do I see darkness and/or light in my life?